 - Plant shrubs, trees, roses, or climbing plants.

 - Apply fall fertilizer to established lawns; turf or sow bare areas.

-When your fall gardening chores are all done, sit outside one last time to enjoy the crisp air and take pride in all the work you’ve done as a passionate homemaker.
+When your fall gardening chores are all done, sit outside one last time to enjoy the crisp air and take pride in all the work you’ve done.